tat2bu/erc721-sale-extractor/README.md

 The `main.ts` script scrapes the blockchain datas and extract structured informations about sales of a specific contract (here, the cryptophunks) into a SQLite database.
 It currently supports Cargo, Rarible and NFTX sales.

-The extracted datas are structured the following way in the generated database:
+The extracted datas are structured the following way in the generated sqlite3 database:

 ```
 ------------------
-sales
+events
 ------------------
+event_type TEXT
 from_wallet TEXT
 to_wallet   TEXT
 token_id    NUMBER